r0oth3x49/ghauri/README.md

 ## **TODO**
   - Add support for inline queries.
   - Add support for Union based queries

+## ***Why choose Ghauri***

+There are numerous articles and posts highlighting the success users have had with Ghauri compared to SQLMap.
+While I am not directly comparing Ghauri to SQLMap, many users have done so.
+I initiated this project because, in my daily work, I frequently encountered significant challenges in configuring and using SQLMap effectively, even for seemingly simple SQL injections.
+Despite these injections appearing straightforward, SQLMap often failed to detect them.
+Encouraged by a friend, I decided to create my own tool.
+I had developed numerous scripts for exploitation, each tailored for specific cases, and I realized the potential benefit of integrating these techniques into a single module.
+This led to the creation of Ghauri, which has been well-received by the community, earning positive feedback and stars due to its effectiveness.

+Even ***Stamparam*** acknowledged Ghauri, describing it as a "rewrite of internals" in a tweet, underscoring the importance of its internal mechanics.

+For example, you can save a vulnerable HTTP request to a file (an SQLi behind authentication) and provide it to both Ghauri and SQLMap using the -r switch.
+The results will speak for themselves without requiring custom configurations.

+Ghauri operates both in a browser-like manner and with its own unique methods, automatically switching to different exfiltration techniques and bypasses.
+Again, this is not a direct comparison since Ghauri still has many features to be implemented, while SQLMap is already feature-rich.
+However, Ghauri consistently performs the tasks required.

+Since developing this tool, I seldom use SQLMap, except in a few cases where Ghauri is still being improved.

+I encourage you to try it for yourself.
+Thank you.

 ## ***Like Ghauri, consider supporting the developer***
 <a href="https://www.buymeacoffee.com/r0oth3x49" target="_blank"><img src="https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black" alt="Buy Me A Coffee"></a> <a href="https://ko-fi.com/r0oth3x49" target="_blank"><img src="https://img.shields.io/badge/Ko--fi-F16061?style=for-the-badge&logo=ko-fi&logoColor=white"></a>